 It means, that if you want to succeed at losing body-fat, improving your health and transforming your body, you need to combine the physical (diet, exercise, injury prevention, balance, neuro-muscular performance, energy system, etc…) and the mental (emotional support, coping techniques, inter and intra-personal techniques, etc…).

-That is why good personal trainers get results and are worth their weight in gold.
+That is why good personal trainers are worth their weight in gold.
 In addition to the fitness and nutrition programming, a good personal trainer can provide the emotional support that their clients need while they are transforming their bodies and their minds.

 Who would have thought that that big ball of muscle down at your local gym was actually an amateur psychologist.